JudeYu99/academic-website/content/post/gene_evolution/index.md

 1. Origin of new genes
 2. Evolution of essential genes and development

 {{< figure src="tree.png" title="Evolutionary tree showing the divergence of modern species from their common ancestor in the centre.
-The three domains are coloured, with bacteria blue, archaea green and eukaryotes red.[(From Wikipedia)]" >}}
+The three domains are coloured, with bacteria blue, archaea green and eukaryotes red. (from Wikipedia)" >}}